Does Vitamin D Cause Heart Palpitations

 Main Subheading: Understanding Heart Palpitations

 Many people experience heart palpitations due to stress, anxiety, or excessive caffeine or alcohol consumption.
 Physical exertion, hormonal changes (such as those during menstruation or pregnancy), and certain medications can also bring them on.
-However, in some cases, heart palpitations can indicate a more serious underlying heart condition, such as arrhythmias (irregular heartbeats), which require medical evaluation.
+Even so, in some cases, heart palpitations can indicate a more serious underlying heart condition, such as arrhythmias (irregular heartbeats), which require medical evaluation.

 Comprehensive Overview of Vitamin D